 Business owners risk fines and even jail time if they don’t carry workers’ compensation insurance, depending on the laws in their states.
-For example, failure to carry workers’ comp in Pennsylvania is considered a third-degree felony and can result in a fine of $15,000 and up to seven years in jail.
+For instance, failure to carry workers’ compensation insurance in Pennsylvania is considered a third-degree felony and can result in a fine of $15,000 and up to seven years in jail.
 In California, penalties can reach up to $100,000 in fines.

-How to Get the Best Rate on Workers’ Comp Insurance
+How To Get the Best Rate on Workers’ Compensation Insurance

 1. Shop Around

 If you’re in a state that offers a competitive marketplace for workers’ comp, shop around for rates with different carriers.
-Review your costs every few years to make sure you’re still getting the best price.
-When you do this, check the policy terms too.
+Review your costs every few years to ensure you’re still getting the best price.
+When you do this, check the policy terms, too.
 You don’t want to sacrifice quality coverage for a lower price.

 2. Maintain a Work Safety Program